|

 invariably more interesting than anything my 4th grade teacher had to say.

-The point is, language impaired kids don't do very well if they have to deal with the distraction of
+The point is, children with language impaired don't do very well if they have to deal with the distraction of the entertaining child.

 Allow Extra Time to Complete Work